franktakes/teexgraph/README.md

 * Install using "make" and then run the executable "tyxgraph".
 * The library supports networks with up to INT_MAX (2 billion) nodes.
-* Friendly input files are expected; although comments (lines that do not start with a character in [0-9]) at the beginning of an edge file are allowed.
+* Friendly input grapg files are expected in whitespace-separated edge list format (although comments, so lines that do not start with a character in [0-9], at the beginning of an edge file are allowed).
     After the first line with a pair of integers representing an edge, only pairs of integers are expected.
 * Consult the main.cpp file for examples of how to use the code.